- About this policy

 If you request to receive no further contact from us, we will keep some basic information about you on our suppression list to avoid sending you unwanted materials in the future.

 You have many rights under data protection legislation.
-These include:
+These include the following.

 You have the right to know what information we hold about you and to ask, in writing, to see your records.

 We will supply any information you ask for that we hold about you as soon as possible, but this may take up to one calendar month.
 We will not charge you for this other than in exceptional circumstances.
 You will be asked for proof of identity as the person dealing with your request may not be the staff member you have met before.
 We need to be sure we are only releasing your personal data to you.

 This is called a data subject access, and can be done by:

 writing to the Data Protection Manager, c/o Shelter, PO Box 1477, Sheffield, South Yorkshire, S1 4YQ